CoryXie/coryxie.github.io/_posts/2015-12-02-FIO-Data-Integrity-Test.md

 ```

-I got the message that "Multiple writers may overwrite blocks that belong to other jobs.
+He got the message that "Multiple writers may overwrite blocks that belong to other jobs.
 This can cause verification failures."

-In the fio man pages is written:
+In the fio man pages, it is written:

 	filename=str 	Fio normally makes up a filename based on the job name,
 	            	thread number, and file number.
 If you want to share
 	            	files between threads in a job or several jobs, specify
 	            	a filename for each of them to override the default

-Actually, fio creates 64 files and according to man pages every thread is writing to its file.
+Actually, `fio` creates 64 files and according to man pages every thread is writing to its file.
 Since `-iodepth=1` (default) why should there be a problem with multiple writers even in the case of async ioengine?

-If this is not correct, can someone suggest a data integrity check command in multithreaded fio run for devices with FS?
+He then asked, "If this is not correct, can someone suggest a data integrity check command in multithreaded `fio` run for devices with FS?".

-* Scenario 2: RAW device, Could the flag `--lockfile=readwrite` in the following fio command solve the problem of "Multiple writers may overwrite blocks that belong to other jobs"?
+* Scenario 2: RAW device, could the flag `--lockfile=readwrite` in the following fio command solve the problem of "Multiple writers may overwrite blocks that belong to other jobs"?

 ```console